mattkieblesz90/democracy/README.md

 4. Create development env with semantic.

 # TODO:
+5. Setup using external 3rd party react components (like semantic-react).
-5. Create base site with following views: network (base with navbar and question list), question (SIMPLE).
+6. Create base site with following views: network (base with navbar and question list), question (SIMPLE).
 - use react-router, react-redux, react-router-redux and semantic-react for those simple views
-6. Prerender react app via express instead of django views using more extensive boilerplate.
+7. Prerender react app via express instead of django views using more extensive boilerplate.
-7. Create initial models for forums and networks.
+8. Create initial models for forums and networks.
-8. Install django-rest-framework and create API for react app.
+9. Install django-rest-framework and create API for react app.